-- Procurement Management: Procurement management activities cover the areas related to the sourcing, negotiating, contracting, and acquiring products and/or services, including ongoing supplier relationship management.
+- Procurement Management: Procurement management activities cover the areas related to the sourcing, negotiating, contracting, acquiring products and/or services, and ongoing supplier relationship management.

-- Logistics & Fulfillment Management: Logistics & fulfillment management include activities related to inbound and outbound transportation and warehousing, as well as the execution of orders and any returns.
+- Logistics & Fulfillment Management: Logistics & fulfillment management includes activities related to inbound and outbound transportation and warehousing, as well as the execution of orders and any returns.

 For course descriptions, visit the Course Details page.